aidswidjaja/study/offline.md

 ---

 # Offline Copies
-## This guide assumes that you have a basic understanding of terminal programs, cd (chdir) and md (mkdir), Git, Ruby, RubyGems, and Bundler.
+## This guide assumes you have a basic understanding of Ruby development environments and Unix terminal commands

 Some content like Cheat Sheets and Student-made Quizzes are downloadable as PDFs.